A hut protrudes above the water in Iquitos, Peru. Photo by Tony Mangia

 Wanderers can enjoy day-long boat excursions up the Amazon to a village where you can meet and barter with the local Yaqua tribe and there are nighttime jungle tours.

 For the off-beat, there are the shaman retreats where you can embrace Nirvana with the hallucinogen ayahuasca.
-And for animal lovers, there is a rescue reserve where you can see large anacondas, blue-beaked toucans and even cuddle a sloth.
+And for animal lovers, there is a rescue reserve where you can see large anacondas, and blue-beaked toucans and even cuddle a sloth.

 What you won’t see in Iquitos are McNuggets, super stores or city life as you knew it before.
 So if you want to experience the real Amazon, Iquitos is a good place to start.